PredatH0r/ChanSort/readme.md

 **Sony**
 Android-TVs "sdb.xml" files using formats "FormateVer" 1.1.0 and KDL 2012/2014 files using "FormatVer" 1.0.0, 1.1.0 and 1.2.0

+**Philips**
+Philips uses countless incompatible file formats for various TV models.
+ChanSort currently supports 2 different versions of .xml files, other formats are not supported.

+**Hisense**
+2016 "Smart" models with a channel.db file, i.e. H65M5500
+2017 models with a servicelist.db file
+Special thanks to Hisense for supporting ChanSort with technical information and a test device!

 **Toshiba**
 Models that export a .zip file containing chmgt.db, dvbSysData.db and dvbMainData.db files.
 (e.g. RL, SL, TL, UL, VL, WL, XL, YL models of series 8xx/9xx)